-Requirements of Education Law Section 2-d
+Requirements of Education Law § 2-d

-The Contractor agrees to comply with FERPA and New York State Education Law § 2-d.
-The New York State Data Security and Privacy Plan (Appendix R), the Parents Bill of Rights (Appendix S) and the Attachment to the Parents' Bill of Rights for Contracts Involving Certain Personally Identifiable Information (Appendix S-1) are annexed to this RFP, the terms of which are incorporated herein by reference, and which shall also be part of the Contract.
+The contractor agrees to comply with FERPA and New York State Education Law § 2-d.
+The New York State Data Security and Privacy Plan (Appendix R), the Parents Bill of Rights (Appendix S) and the Attachment to the Parents' Bill of Rights for Contracts Involving Certain Personally Identifiable Information (Appendix S-1) are included in 4.
+Assurances of this RFP, the terms of which are incorporated herein by reference, and which shall also be part of the Contract.

-Bidders should complete items #3 and #6 of the Appendix S-1 and return with their technical proposal for review.
+Bidders should complete items #3 and #6 of Appendix S-1 and return it with their technical proposal for NYSED review.